Wages and entitlements for your apprentice or trainee

 Conditions of employment

-- Tool entitlement - For some apprenticeships, the employer must provide tools or pay a tool entitlement to the apprentice.
-Contact the Fair Work Ombudsman on 13 13 94.
+- tool entitlement – for some apprenticeships, the employer must provide tools or pay a tool entitlement to the apprentice.
+Contact the Fair Work Ombudsman on 13 13 94

-- Industrial action - Both the Queensland Industrial Relations Act 2016 and Commonwealth Fair Work Act 2009 treat apprentices and trainees as employees.
+- industrial action – both the Queensland Industrial Relations Act 2016 and Commonwealth Fair Work Act 2009 treat apprentices and trainees as employees.
 Therefore apprentices and trainees are free to choose whether or not to become a member of a union and whether or not to participate in lawful industrial action.

 Safety in the workplace

-Employees (including apprentices and trainees) have a responsibility to comply with all instructions given by their employer and not wilfully, or recklessly, place anyone in the workplace at risk or misuse/interfere with anything provided for workplace health and safety.
+Employees (including apprentices and trainees) must comply with all lawful instructions given by their employer and not wilfully, or recklessly, place anyone in the workplace at risk or misuse/interfere with anything provided for workplace health and safety.